ganavijayaram/itemcatalog/README.md

    PasswordAuthentication no
    ```

-   This rule essentially disables password authentication on the `root` user, and rather enforces SSH logins only.

  6. Click **Create** to create the droplet.
 This will take some time to complete.
 After the droplet has been created successfully, a public IP address will be assigned.
-In this project, the public IPv4 address that I have been assigned is `206.189.151.124`.
+In this project, the public IPv4 address that I have been assigned is `206.189.46.108`.

 ### 3. Logging In as `root` via SSH and Updating the System